Betchworth Castle

-Betchworth Castle is a mostly crumbled ruin of a fortified medieval stone house with some tall, two-storey corners strengthened in the 18th century, in the north of the semi-rural parish of Brockham.
-It is built on a sandstone spur overlooking the western bank of the River Mole in Surrey in England.
+Betchworth Castle is a ruined medieval fortified manor house in the north of the semi-rural parish of Brockham, Surrey, England.
+It is built on a sandstone spur overlooking the western bank of the River Mole.

-The ruin is a Scheduled monument and is in the lowest category of listed architecture, Grade II, 1.2 mi due east of Dorking railway station in Dorking and 4 mi due west of Reigate.
-Although close to the river and edge of the course it is surrounded by "Betchworth Park" Golf Course named after the village 1 mi east.
+The ruin is a Scheduled monument and a Grade II listed building, 1.2 mi due east of Dorking railway station in Dorking and 4 mi due west of Reigate.
+It is surrounded by "Betchworth Park" Golf Course named after the village 1 mi east.

 In 1798, Henry Peters bought Betchworth Castle and spent considerable money renovating it to be a comfortable family home.
 Henry lived at Betchworth Castle with his wife, Charlotte Mary Morrison, and his twelve children until his death in 1827.
 After Henry’s death, Betchworth Castle was not inherited by his children and therefore was bought by David Barclay and later by Henry Hope, who demolished large parts of the castle and left it in ruin, as is seen today.

 History

 Medieval period

 Betchworth (or Beechworth among other forms) Castle was the seat of the manor of West Betchworth and was held by Richard de Tonbridge at the time of the Domesday Book in 1086.
 It started as an earthwork fortress built by Robert Fitz Gilbert in the 11th century.
 It was granted in 1373 to Richard FitzAlan, 3rd or 10th Earl of Arundel.
 His son Sir John FitzAlan, Earl Marshal of England, turned it into a stone castle in 1379.
 It passed by marriage to Sir Thomas Browne, Sheriff of Kent, who in 1448 rebuilt it as a fortified house.

-Browne landowners

-Sir Thomas Brown(e) was also Treasurer of the Household to King Henry IV.
+Sir Thomas was also Treasurer of the Household to King Henry IV.

+Post-medieval